ketnas/image-web-scraper/README.md

 # Image-web-scraper

-This Python file can automatically download full size images from google.com.
+This Python file can automatically download full-size images from google.com.

 ## Usage
-To do that, you need to edit some codes including:
+To use this, you need to edit some codes including:
 * Path to chromedriver
 * The Thai word **ค้นรูป**, you may change to **Images**
 * Path to saved image folder